VerifyTests/Verify/docs/wiz/Linux_Rider_Cli_Expecto_GitHubActions.md

 ```

-*Note that this is a suggested subset of text extension.
+*Note that the above are suggested for subset of text extension.
 Add others as required based on the file types being verified.* <!-- endInclude -->

 ## Rider Plugin